hjaintech/JS_Questions/OutputQuestion001.md

 ## Explanation:

 This happens because Strings are `immutable` in JavaScript.
 So you can't mutate the string value. the original value remains unchanged.
 So effectively `name[0] = 'T'` doesn't make any change, although it doesn't throw an error as well.

+Note that below re-assignment works as expected.
+`name = 'Tom'`